 ‘Fair value changes of the hedged item attributable to the hedged risk’ shall include gains and losses on hedged items where the items are debt instruments measured at fair value through other comprehensive income in accordance with IFRS 9.4.1.2A (IFRS 9.6.5.8).

 Under national GAAP based on BAD, the breakdown by type of hedges as provided for in this template shall be reported to the extent the breakdown is compatible with the applicable accounting requirements.

+207i.
+Under IFRS, institutions investing in financial assets and providing financing to customers as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses from hedge accounting under the ‘operating’ column of the template.

+207ii.
+Under IFRS, institutions providing only financing to customers or investing exclusively in specific classes of financial assets as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses from hedge accounting referred to items withing the ‘investing category’ under the ‘Investing’ column of the template.
+Where the hedge accounting is used to manage risks affecting expenses (income) on liabilities that arise from transactions that involve only the raising of finance (as defined in IFRS 18, paragraphs 59(a), B50-B51), the gains or losses from hedge accounting shall be reported under the ‘operating’ column of the template, in accordance with paragraph 46 of Part 1.

+207iii.
+In case of any hedge accounting used to manage risks affecting income and expenses reported in the item ‘'Income or (-) expenses on non-operating liabilities’, they shall be reported under the ‘financing’ column.

 Impairment on non-financial assets (16.7)

 ‘Additions’ shall be reported where, for the accounting portfolio or main category of assets, the estimation of the impairment for the period results in recognition of net expenses.
 ‘Reversals’ shall be reported where, for the accounting portfolio or main category of assets, the estimation of the impairment for the period results in the recognition of net income.

+208i.
+Impairment or reversal of impairment of investments in subsidiaries, joint ventures and associates accounted for using the equity method shall be reported under the ‘investing’ column of the template.

+208ii.
+Impairment or reversal of impairment of intangible assets like carbon credits and crypto-assets under IAS 38 that are not assessed as main business activities in accordance with IFRS 18 shall be reported under the ‘investing’ column of the template.

 Geographical breakdown (20)